ULHacks/intro-to-python/README.md

 # Intro to Python
-These files were coded live to accompany the presentation
+These files were coded live to accompany the Intro to Python workshop